Coronavirus piles pressure on Europe's stricken auto industry

 The company spokesman said the duration of any layoffs had not been discussed, but Carnero said they could last between two and five weeks, adding this could potentially affect about 7,000 people at the plant.

-Additional reporting by Ingrid Melander in MADRID and Gilles Guillaume in PARIS; Writing by Josephine Mason; Editing by Keith Weir and Mark Potter
+Additional reporting by Ingrid Melander in MADRID and Gilles Guillaume in PARIS; Writing by Josephine Mason and Edward Taylor; Editing by Keith Weir/Mark Potter/Jane Merriman